michal-kulakowski/atp-demo/README.md

 1. Device discovery data and logs showing specific scenario
 2. FortiSIEM rule to interpret it
+3. Sample automatic remediation script
-3. Documented and predictable demo flow with talking points, clicks and screenshots
+4. Documented and predictable demo flow with talking points, clicks and screenshots

 ## Installation